More bad news for Sears.

 In addition to cutting brick-and-mortar locations, it has been selling off its assets to make money.
 In 2017, it sold its iconic Craftsman brand for $900 million to Stanley Black & Decker.

 Despite the battles, Sears CEO Eddie Lampert and his hedge fund, ESL Investments, recently submitted a proposal to sell off more assets in a last-ditch effort to avoid bankruptcy.

 In the proposal, Lampert said he wanted creditors to restructure about $1.1 billion of debt coming due in the next two years and asked Sears' board to sell $1.5 billion worth of real estate and divest $1.75 billion of assets.

 Former Sears spokesman Ty Pennington told FOX Business almost a year ago that it’s “tough” to watch an iconic brand like Sears wane away.

 A Sears spokesman did not immediately respond to FOX Business’ request for comment on the new closings.

-Here's the new list of closings expected in November and December, according to company filings cited by Business Insider:
+Here's the list of closings expected in November and December, according to company filings cited by Business Insider:

 Golf Mill Shopping Center, 400 Golf Mill Ctr, Niles, Illinois